GuilleDiaz7/Kaggle-Competitions/titanic/README.md

 submission <- read_csv("titanic/data/gender_submission.csv")
 ```

-If you want to download data directly from this repository without cloning it, you can use the following code.
+If you want to download the data directly from this repository without cloning it, you can use the following code.

 ```R
 titanic_train <- read_csv("https://raw.githubusercontent.com/GuilleDiaz7/Kaggle-Competitions/main/titanic/data/train.csv")